-Condition: Deficiencies in the internal control component of control activities adversely affected by the District's ability to initiate, authorize, record, process, and report financial data in accordance with the regulatory basis of accounting such that there was a reasonable possibility that a material misstatement of the District's financial statements would not be prevented, or detected and corrected on a timely basis.
-The financial accounting duties were not adequately segregated among employees.
-Specifically, certain key weaknesses included the following: payroll checks were prepared by the same employee responsible for changes made to payroll records, without compensating controls.
-The District Treasurer was responsible for receipting monies collected, maintenance of accounting records, and preparation of bank reconciliations, without compensating controls.
+Condition: Deficiencies in the internal control component of control activities adversely affected the District's ability to initiate, authorize, record, process, and report financial data in accordance with the regulatory basis of accounting such that there was a reasonable possibility that a material misstatement of the District's financial statements would not be prevented, or detected and corrected on a timely basis.
+Financial accounting duties were not adequately segregated among employees.
+Specifically, certain key weaknesses include the following: non-payroll checks were prepared and distributed by the same employee responsible for adding new vendors, processing invoices, and had authorization to sign checks, without compensating controls.
+Additionally, the same employee was responsible for receiving and depositing monies collected, posting to the general ledger, reconciling the bank accounts, preparing employee contracts, adding new employees, and processing payroll, without compensating controls.

-Current Status: Corrective action taken.
-Areas involving the lack of segregation of financial duties have been addressed by the District.
+Current Status: Areas involving lack of segregation of financial accounting duties have not been corrected by the District.
+See Finding 2023-001 at Schedule 3.